Neonatal Course Evaluation OfficerView Bio

 After a short interlude working in a local nursery, I joined the Brazelton Centre UK in 2016 and was thrilled to learn all about baby behaviour (I wish I’d known all about it as a midwife!).
 As well as certifying in the NBO in my first year, I had the opportunity to organise the 20th anniversary celebrations of the centre which included a large conference with many influential speakers.

-My role now at the centre is focused on marketing and communications to tell the world about how baby’s communicate and the difference the NBO and NBAS make to professional practice.
+My role now at the centre is focused on marketing and communications to tell the world about how babies communicate and the difference the NBO and NBAS make to professional practice.
 I greatly enjoy this role as it really appeals to my creative side, especially having the opportunity to lead on a re-brand of the charity, design and produce new leaflets and a new website.

 Outside of work, I am privileged to run a very busy church playgroup each week which keeps me in the loop with all the latest parent talk!
 I love to spend time with my dogs and enjoy nothing more than the occasional trip to Asia with my husband (who is from that side of the world).

-As a Science and Psychology enthusiast, I hold a Bachelor of Science degree and completed additional study into the science behind mental health.
+As a science and psychology enthusiast, I hold a Bachelor of Science degree and have completed additional study into the science behind mental health.

 Alongside my studies, I undertook several long-term volunteer positions for hospitals and children’s charities.

 I enjoy being a part of a dedicated team, who have welcomed me and given me so much insight into newborn behaviour and development.